Limiting geodesics for first-passage percolation on subsets of $\mathbb{Z}^2$: Geodesics graphs on

 \section{Geodesics graphs on $\mathbb{H}$}

-In this section we prove Theorem~\ref{thm: half_plane_geodesics}.
-Because $\mathbb{P}$ admits geodesics, Theorem~\ref{thm: graph_convergence} implies that the sequence of graphs $(\mathbb{G}_n)$ converge almost surely to a directed graph $\mathbb{G}$, each of whose directed paths is a geodesic.
-As $\mathbb{P}$ also has unique passage times, Proposition~\ref{prop: GG_properties} states that each vertex of $\mathbb{G}_n$ has out-degree one and there are no undirected circuits, so these same properties survive in the limit for $\mathbb{G}$.
-The finiteness of backward clusters is a consequence of non-existence of bigeodesics in the half-plane, proved by Wehr and Woo \cite{WW98}.
-Unfortunately this result was only proved under {\bf A} with the additional assumption $\mathbb{E} \omega_e < \infty$, so we provide a proof in Appendix~\ref{sec: WW} under either {\bf A} or {\bf B}.
+In this section we prove Theorem~\ref{teohalfplanegeodesics}.
+Because $\mathbb{P}$ admits geodesics, Theorem~\ref{teographconvergence} implies that the sequence of graphs $(\mathbb {G}_n)$ converge almost surely to a directed graph $\mathbb{G}$, each of whose directed paths is a geodesic.
+As $\mathbb{P}$ also has unique passage times, Proposition~\ref{propGGproperties} states that each vertex of $\mathbb{G}_n$ has out-degree one and there are no undirected circuits, so these same properties survive in the limit for $\mathbb{G}$.
+The finiteness of backward clusters is a consequence of nonexistence of bigeodesics in the half-plane, proved by Wehr and Woo \cite{WW98}.
+Unfortunately this result was only proved under \textup{(A)} with the additional assumption $\mathbb{E} \omega_e < \infty$, so we provide a proof in Appendix~\ref{secWW} under either \textup{(A)}~or~\textup{(B)}.

 This section is devoted to showing coalescence of directed paths in $\mathbb{G}$.
-Because each vertex in $\mathbb{G}_H$ has out-degree one, it suffices to show that each $\Gamma_v$ and $\Gamma_w$ share a vertex.
-The main difficulty will be proving this statement for all $v,w$ on the first coordinate axis; that is, the set $L_0$, where
+Because each vertex in $\mathbb{G}_H$ has an out-degree of one, it suffices to show that each $\Gamma_v$~and~$\Gamma_w$ (defined in the statement of Theorem~\ref{teohalfplanegeodesics}) share a vertex.
+The main difficulty will be proving this statement for all $v,w$ on the first coordinate axis; that is, the set~$L_0$, where

-To see why this implies coalescence for all paths, assume we have proved this statement and note that it suffices then to show that for all $v,w \in V_H$ with $w \in L_0$, the geodesics $\Gamma_v$ and $\Gamma_w$ coalesce.
+To see why this implies coalescence for all paths, assume we have proved this statement, and note that it suffices then to show that for all $v,w \in V_H$ with $w \in L_0$, the geodesics $\Gamma_v$ and $\Gamma_w$ coalesce.
 Write $v=(v_1,v_2)$ and consider the set

-With probability one, for each $v' \in \tilde L_v$, the backward cluster $B_{v'}$ is finite.
-Thus we can find $m,n \in \mathbb{Z}$ with $m<v_1<n$ such that for all $v' \in \tilde L_v$, both points $(m,0)$ and $(n,0)$ are not in $B_{v'}$.
-This means in particular that $\Gamma_{(m,0)}$ and $\Gamma_{(n,0)}$ cannot intersect $\tilde L_v$ and, since they coalesce, they must meet ``above'' $v$.
-In other words, $v$ is in the bounded component of $V_H \setminus (\Gamma_{(m,0)} \cup \Gamma_{(n,0)})$ (viewing these paths only as their vertex sets).
+With probability one, for each $v' \in\widetilde L_v$, the backward cluster $B_{v'}$ is finite.
+Thus we can find $m,n \in\mathbb{Z}$ with $m<v_1<n$ such that for all $v' \in\widetilde L_v$, both points $(m,0)$ and $(n,0)$ are not in $B_{v'}$.
+This means in particular that $\Gamma _{(m,0)}$ and $\Gamma_{(n,0)}$ cannot intersect $\widetilde L_v$ and, since they coalesce, they must meet ``above'' $v$.
+In other words, $v$~is in the bounded component of $V_H \setminus(\Gamma_{(m,0)} \cup \Gamma_{(n,0)})$ (viewing these paths only as their vertex sets).
 By planarity, $\Gamma_v$ must intersect $\Gamma_{(m,0)}$.
-Because $\Gamma_{(m,0)}$ coalesces with $\Gamma_w$, this completes the proof.
+Because $\Gamma_{(m,0)}$ coalesces with~$\Gamma_w$, this completes the proof.